advice for employers on dismissing an employee fairly

 You need to make sure that there is a fair reason for your employee's dismissal and the process you follow is correct.
 Failure to follow a fair process could put your business at risk of an Employment Tribunal claim.
 Unfair dismissal is one of the most common tribunal claims and is often a result of not following a fair dismissal process.

-- A statutory restriction (eg not having a driving licence if the employee is a driver)
+A statutory restriction (not having a driving licence for example)

-- Some other substantial reason (eg a personality clash).
+Some other substantial reason (a personality clash for example)

 Once there is a potentially fair reason to dismiss, a fair process needs to be followed, otherwise, however fair the reason, the dismissal could be procedurally unfair.